bgporter/cello/README.md

 } // namespace juce
 ```

-Then we define a class that has a single public Value member that contains a `std::complex<float>` -- there's no additional work required to perform the conversions:
+Then we define a class that has a single public Value member that contains a `std::complex<float>` &mdash; there's no additional work required to perform the conversions:

 ```cpp
 class ObjectWithConvertibleObject : public cello::Object